influxdata/telegraf/docs/INPUTS.md

 ### External Services

 Plugins that connect or require the use of external services should ensure that those servers are active.
+When may depend on the type of input plugin:

 For service input plugins, `Init` should be used to check for configuration issues (e.g. bad option) and for other non-recoverable errors.
-Then `Start` is used to create connections and other retry-able errors.
+Then `Start` is used to create connections or other retry-able operations.

-For other inputs, `Init` should also be used to check for configuration issues as well as any other dependencies that the plugin will require.
+For normal inputs, `Init` should also be used to check for configuration issues as well as any other dependencies that the plugin will require.
 For example, any binaries that must exist for the plugin to function.
+If making a connection, this should also take place in `Init`.

 Developers may find that they switch to using service input plugins more and more to take advantage of the error on retry behavior features.
 This allows